nypublicradio/capacitor-poc-basic/README.md

 ## Generating Icons and Splash Screens
 In the root of the `public` folder, add the following files: `logo.png`, `icon.png` and `splash.png`.

+You can use these [PSD Templates](https://drive.google.com/drive/folders/1ctIhkcvM2YRDMbMrHUlMmg_xhVe63of0?usp=sharing) to create your splash and icon images.

 install this package:
 ```bash
 npm install @capacitor/assets